EVERY AUGUST…

 While in the Boundary Waters, we will canoe, practice mindfulness, explore, breathe, and soak it all in.

 All day trip gear will be provided such as: canoe, paddles, lifejackets, BWCA permit, and lunch.
 Bring your own water bottle.
-We have refill options for filtered BWCA water and/or iodine treatment.
+We have refill options for filtered BWCA water on your day trip.

 Romance Lake